Prevent Credit Card Fraud - Avoid Identity Theft, Monitor Your Credit Cards

 Last Updated: June 15, 2016

-According to the Consumer Sentinel Network, U.S. Department of Justice report dated February of 2012, 10% of all Americans fell victim to some type of credit card fraud in 2011.
+According to the Consumer Sentinel Network, U.S. Department of Justice report dated July of 2014, 10 percent of all Americans fell victim to some type of credit card fraud in 2013.
 The average amount reported on credit card fraud was $399 with a total worldwide amount of $5.55 Billion.
-Using counterfiet credit cards was the number one type of credit card fraud at 37% followed by lost or stolen credit cards at 23%.
-The state of Nevada had the highest incident of credit card fraud followed closely by Colorado and Maryland.
+Using counterfeit credit cards was the number one type of credit card fraud at 37 percent followed by lost or stolen credit cards at 23 percent.
+The state of Nevada had the highest incident of credit card fraud followed closely by Colorado and New Hampshire.

 Ways to Avoid Credit Card Fraud

 With the high tech world we live in, your credit card information is always at risk for theft.
 Check out the following ways to keep it safe: